Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Deep Learning on BSS machines

-A general solution strategy is to rewrite the problem \eqref{eq:problem} in a mathematically more tractable form.
-Aiming to account for uncertainties of the measurements, typically a relaxed formulation is considered, which has a considerably simpler solution map than the original problem \eqref{eq:problem}.
-Here, the original problem \eqref{eq:problem} is expressed as a minimization problem --- named (quadratically constrained) basis pursuit \cite{Candes06Stable, Chen1998AtomicDec} --- for a given matrix $A \in \C^{m\times N}$ and a vector $y \in \C^m$ by
+A general solution strategy for inverse problems is to rewrite the model \eqref{eq:problem} in a mathematically more tractable form since \eqref{eq:problem} is in general ill-posed.
+Aiming to account for uncertainties of the measurements, a relaxed formulation is considered, which has a considerably simpler solution map than the original description \eqref{eq:problem}.
+Typically, the goal is to express \eqref{eq:problem} as an optimization problem given a sampling operator $A \in \C^{m\times N}$ and a vector of measurements $y \in \C^m$.
+There exist various formulations of this optimization problem, a straightforward one is given by the least-squares problem

-where the magnitude of $\varepsilon>0$ controls the relaxation.
-There exist various slightly different formulations of the minimization problem, such as unconstrained (square-root) LASSO \cite{Belloni11SquareRootLasso, Tropp06Relax, Lv2011GroupLasso}.
-Our focus is on the formulation given in \eqref{eq:sparseprob}.
+A minimizer of the least-squares problem can be straightforwardly obtained via the pseudoinverse of $A$.
+Since there exists an algorithm in the BSS model that computes the pseudoinverse of an arbitrary matrix (see \Cref{sec:appb}, in particular proof of \Cref{thm:BPapprox}), we can conclude that a minimizer of \eqref{eq:lsq} can be algorithmically computed on BSS machines.
+Conversely, such an algorithm can not exist on Turing machines \cite{Boche2022PseudoInverse}.
+However, the solution of \eqref{eq:lsq} is generally not unique and the individual solutions tend to display different qualitative properties, i.e., not all minimizers of \eqref{eq:lsq} are of the same value when reconsidering the original problem \eqref{eq:problem}.
+Therefore, additional regularization terms are added to the optimization problem which impose desired characteristics on the solution set.
+This results in minimization problems such as (quadratically constrained) \textit{basis pursuit} \cite{Candes06Stable, Chen1998AtomicDec}